 However, we're not out of options yet!
 If we can't avoid extra reads for both R and S, perhaps we can avoid an extra read for at least one of them.
+Let's assume that the outer relation R is the larger relation in this join.
 Because we are trying to minimize I/Os, we would like to avoid the extra read for the larger table R. Could it help us to maybe completely sort just the smaller table S and use that in an optimization?

 It turns out that we can!
 If we completely sort S, there is, by definition, now only one sorted run for that table, and this would mean that we only need to allocate one page in our buffer for it.
-So, if runs $(R) + 1 \le B - 1$, then we can allocate one buffer page for S and for each run of R. Then, we can perform the SMJ optimization.
+So, if $\operatorname{runs}(R) + 1 \leq B - 1$ , then we can allocate one buffer page for S and for each run of R. Then, we can perform the SMJ optimization.
 Here, we have avoided the final sorting pass for R by combining it with the join phase.
-So we have saved 2[R] pages.
+So we have saved 2\[R] pages.

-Sometimes, though, even this is not enough - if $\operatorname{runs}(R) = B-1$, then we don't have a spare buffer page for S. In this case, we'd like to still reduce as many I/Os as possible, so maybe perform the procedure described in the previous paragraph, but for the smaller table.
-That is, if $\operatorname{runs}(S) + 1 \leq B - 1$, then sort R, reducing the number of sorted runs for it to 1 by definition, and then allocate one buffer page for R and one for each run of S. Then, perform the optimization - this will enable us to avoid the final sorting pass for S by combining it with the join phase, saving us 2 [S] I/Os.
+Sometimes, though, even this is not enough - if $\operatorname{runs}(R) = B-1$ , then we don't have a spare buffer page for S. In this case, we'd like to still reduce as many I/Os as possible, so maybe perform the procedure described in the previous paragraph, but for the smaller table.
+That is, if $\operatorname{runs}(S) + 1 \leq B - 1$ , then sort R, reducing the number of sorted runs for it to 1 by definition, and then allocate one buffer page for R and one for each run of S. Then, perform the optimization - this will enable us to avoid the final sorting pass for S by combining it with the join phase, saving us 2 \ [S] I/Os.